 According to research published by the American Institute of Steel Construction, structural steel comprised 47% of all construction materials, making it highly likely that any building, bridge or structure you encounter owes some of its design to structural steel.

-To fully understand how structural steel differs from non-structural steel, such as steel used on military tanks, ships or truck beds, we must first look at structural steel’s composition.
+To fully understand how structural steel differs from non-structural steel, such as steel used in aboveground storage tanks, ships or truck beds, we must first look at structural steel’s composition.

 Steel can be produced from recycling old steel, or can be made from raw materials.
 The process of converting recycled steel into new steel involves melting down existing steel and refining it to fit certain specifications.
 Producing steel from raw materials is a much longer process.